MIL-STD-1553: Command sequence

+MIL-STD-1553B

-MIL-STD-1553B also introduced the concept of optional broadcast transfers, in which data is sent to all RTs that implement the option, but to which no RTs respond, as this would cause conflicts on the bus.
+MIL-STD-1553B introduced the concept of optional broadcast transfers, in which data is sent to all RTs that implement the option, but to which no RTs respond, as this would cause conflicts on the bus.
 These can be used where the same data is sent to multiple RTs, to reduce the number of transactions and thus reduce the loading on the data bus.
 However, the lack of explicit responses by the RTs receiving these broadcasts means that these transfers cannot be automatically re-tried in the event of an error in the transaction.

-Four types of broadcast transactions are allowed between the BC and all capable RTs:
+Four types of broadcast transactions are allowed between the BC and all capable RTs.
+All are sent to the broadcast address (31):